tcltk/tcl/doc/dev/value-history.md

 >	\#if **TCL\_UTF\_MAX** > 3

+With the default setting, Tcl is able to encode a total of 65,536 distinct values of the *ch* codepoint argument.
+These are all the codepoints of UCS-2, the complete capacity of Unicode 1.1.
+When **Tcl_UniCharToUtf** is passed a *ch* argument outisde that supported range, the codepoint **U+FFFD** is encoded in its place.
+Unicode 1.1 assigns this codepoint the name **REPLACEMENT CHARACTER**.
+Unicode prescribes the use of **U+FFFD** to replace an incoming character whose value is unrepresentable.
+In a configuration of Tcl 8.1 with **TCL\_UTF\_MAX** set to 6, the **REPLACEMENT CHARACTER** would replace only the *ch* values in the upper half of UCS-4.
+Note that Tcl 8.1 has made a design choice here to handle errors or unsupported operations via replacement, and not via raising an error.

 It is clear that the immediate Unicode support in Tcl was intentionally limited to UCS-2, while conventions and migration supports were put in place so that a future (binary incompatible) version of Tcl would expand its support